ozgurgulerx/inference-journal/days/day-003-vLLM-capacity-and-OOM/LOG_tier01.md

 </details>

 **Conclusion**:
 This exercise is training you to look at a benchmark JSON and instantly form a mental picture of the system.
 For example, if you see `p95_ttft_ms ≈ p95_e2e_ms ≈ 2300` with 8 concurrent requests, you conclude there is effectively no streaming: users wait about 2.3 seconds and then get the full answer at once.
 If you see `total_tokens = 3210`, `wall_clock_s = 9.15`, and `concurrency = 8`, you compute `throughput_tok_s ≈ 350` and infer that one RTX 2000 Ada can comfortably handle 8 concurrent chatty users at ~100 tokens per request within a ~3 second p95 SLO.
 If you later crank concurrency to 32 and see throughput barely increase while p95 latency jumps to 9–10 seconds, you immediately know you’ve entered queuing hell and need to cap concurrency.
 Conversely, if you see tiny p95 latencies (say 100 ms) and very low throughput on a big GPU, you know the GPU is underutilized and could either host more workloads or be downgraded.
 And if you increase `max_tokens` from 128 to 512 and E2E doubles while TTFT stays flat, you recognize that you’ve shifted the bottleneck into pure generation compute and may want to lower max tokens to buy back capacity.
 All of this is about turning TTFT, E2E, tpot, and concurrency into quick, almost reflexive judgments about user experience, capacity, and the next knob to turn.

+As you get comfortable with that, the next step is to layer in richer latency and throughput metrics so you’re not just saying “it’s slow,” but why it’s slow.
+You start watching p95/p99 TTFT and E2E separately for interactive paths (chat, UI buttons) versus background jobs (long summaries), and you break E2E into queue time, pure model compute time, and network overhead so you can tell whether you need more GPUs, better batching, or just saner concurrency limits.
+On the GPU side you track prefill and decode speed in tokens/sec, plus effective batch sizes, to see if you’re actually using the hardware efficiently or just burning money with batch=1 everywhere.
+In a typical enterprise setup this translates to: tight TTFT and p95 E2E SLOs for chat (fast streaming, capped concurrency), and more relaxed but throughput- and cost-oriented SLOs for offline jobs (heavy batching, longer sequences).
+The point is that an inference engineer doesn’t just read “2.3 s, 350 tok/s” — they immediately map those numbers to UX guarantees, capacity per GPU, likely bottlenecks (queue vs compute), and concrete actions like “enable streaming,” “lower max_tokens,” “cap concurrency at 16,” or “consolidate models onto fewer cards.”